18F/join.tts.gsa.gov/positions/tts-peopleops-director.md

 Provide as much detail as possible on your resume so that we can evaluate your previous experience.
 Follow our [guidance on creating a federal style resume.](https://join.tts.gsa.gov/resume/)

-Qualification determinations can’t be made when resumes don’t include the required information.
 Failure to provide required information may result in disqualification.

 For each job on your resume, provide:

 - The exact dates you held each job (from month/year to month/year or “present”)
 - Number of hours per week you worked (if part time)

-**BASIC REQUIREMENTS**
+**SPECIALIZED EXPERIENCE REQUIREMENTS:**

 - Experience supervising and leading a people operations team within a technology organization.
 - Experience creating or developing processes in areas of strategic people operations with at least 3 of the following: performance management, career progression, organizational audits, team member development and training, employee travel, time-keeping, conference requests, and/or onboarding/off-boarding talent.